pammacdotnet/TypstPaper/paper.typ

   +++++++++ SVG
   +++++++++ PDF
   ```,
-)
+) <fig:compiler>

 == Abstraction and mutation
 Abstractions in Typst enables users to manage
 complexity by hiding irrelevant details through two primary mechanisms:

 - Functions.
-Typst functions are defined using `let` syntax and support positional arguments, optional named arguments with defaults, and "argument sinks" for variadic inputs.
+Typst functions are defined using `let` syntax and support positional arguments, optional named arguments with defaults, and _argument sinks_ for variadic inputs.
 A key convenience is the shorthand for passing content as the last argument using brackets (`[...]`).
 Functions implicitly join multiple content pieces and return them without requiring an explicit `return` statement, streamlining common use cases like document formatting.
 However, the section notes that functions in Typst lack explicit return types or visibility modifiers, which could aid in abstraction.

 - Modules.
 Typst conflates modules with files, simplifying the language design.
 Modules can be imported (`#import`) or inlined (`#include`).
 - Typst, highlights implicit copying to prevent side effects.
 This enables as a trade-off between predictability and performance.